Tymon-Nechipurenko/Cyclistic-Case-Study/README.md

 LIMIT 10;
 ```
-### Tableau:
+### Tableau
-- Used Tableau Public to create multiple interactive dashboards answering questions such as:
+- Used Tableau Public to create multiple interactive dashboards answering questions such as
   - Where are they riding?
   - What time are they riding?
   - What days are they riding?